atomisthq/docs/docs/reference-docs/rug.md

 param new_class: @java_class
 ```

-Currently pre-packaged variables that can be looked up in this manner for parameter declarations include the following:
+Currently pre-packaged variables that can be looked up in this manner for parameter pattern declarations specifically include the following:

 | Identifier | Type |
 |---|---|---|---|